pombreda/pgreloaded/doc/modules/videogui.rst

       :attr:`Button.state` will be adjusted to reflect, if it is currently hovered or not.

-   .. method:: mousedown(component : Component, event : SDL_Event) -> None
+   .. method:: mousedown(component : object, event : SDL_Event) -> None

       Checks, if the event's button press position is on the *component* and executes the component's event handlers on demand.
 If the button press